 - internal and external plumbing and drainage, prior to placement of slab and backfilling, where no sewer is available, and an on-site sewerage management system is proposed.

 - drainage work is completed and prior to backfilling or covering the installation

-- a connection to a sewerage system is completed or prior backfilling
+- a connection to a sewerage system is completed or prior to backfilling

 - there is a need for re-inspection or for an inspection of non-compliant work.

-Watagan Park Estate Cooranbong has two water and sewerage authorities, Hunter Water Corporation and Flow Systems Pty Ltd. To simplify the inspection process, Council and Fair Trading have come to an agreement that Fair Trading will carry out all inspection work defined under the Plumbing and Drainage Act 2011 within this estate.
+Note: Watagan Park Estate Cooranbong has two water and sewerage authorities, Hunter Water Corporation and Flow Systems Pty Ltd. To simplify the inspection process, Council and Fair Trading have agreed that Fair Trading will carry out all inspection work defined under the Plumbing and Drainage Act 2011 within this estate.

 If your property lies within Watagan Park Estate Cooranbong, book your inspection online or contact NSW Fair Trading on 1300 889 099.

-A Certificate of Compliance confirms the finished work complies with the Act, Regulation, Plumbing Code of Australia and standards (AS/NZS 3500).
+- A Certificate of Compliance confirming the finished work complies with the Act, Regulation, Plumbing Code of Australia and standards (AS/NZS 3500).